Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-society-axialunar.md

 cancel the bidding if you changed your mind about joining the society by calling `unbid` on the same page.

-You can find an existing member to place a bid on your behalf if you do not have KSM and you are willing to give them a tip.
+You can find an existing member to place a bid on your behalf if you do not have LUNAR and you are willing to give them a tip.
 An existing member can submit a `vouch` transaction through the Extrinsics page.